Overcast · 75°

 If you should have been issued a Voter ID card but do not have one, please contact our office.

-2. Cast a Provisional Ballot- For a provisional ballot to be counted, the voter must provide an acceptable form of identification at the polling place before it closes or provide it at the Auditor’s Office by noon on the following Monday.
-If the canvass will be held earlier than the following Monday, the identification must be provided before the canvass.
+If you do not have an acceptable form of identification when going to vote, you may cast a provisional ballot.
+For the provisional ballot to be counted, the voter must provide an acceptable form of identification at the polling place before it closes or provide it at the Auditor's Office by noon on the following Monday.
+If the election canvass is held earlier than the following Monday, the identification must be provided before the canvass.

 Additional Resources